Healthcare assistants (HCAs) work in hospital or community settings, such as GP surgeries, under the guidance of a qualified healthcare professional.

 With experience and further training, you could become a senior healthcare assistant.

-You could then apply to train as an assistant practitioner or, with the appropriate qualifications/evidence of academic ability, as a healthcare professional such as a nurse, podiatrist, midwife or occupational therapist for example.
+You could then apply to train as an assistant practitioner or nursing associate.
+With the appropriate qualifications/evidence of academic ability, you could also train as one of the many degree-level healthcare professionals such as a nurse, podiatrist, midwife or occupational therapist.

 - Job market and vacancies Expand / Collapse